All Episodes

 I'm not able to answer that.

-On January 6th, then FBI Director James Comey briefed President elect Trump up in New York about the dossier.
+On January 6th, then FBI Director James Comey briefed President-elect Trump up in New York about the dossier.

-Shortly thereafter, that the fact that that meeting took place and the subject of the meeting was the dossier was leaked to CNN.
+Shortly thereafter, the fact that that meeting took place and the subject of the meeting was the dossier was leaked to CNN.

 Do you know who leaked that information?